Darko-Martinovic/SemanticKernelDevHub/README.md

 # Semantic Kernel DevHub - Intelligent Development Hub

+A comprehensive enterprise-grade Semantic Kernel application featuring multi-agent or### 🔑 **API Token Setup Guide**

+**Azure OpenAI (Required):**
+1. Create an Azure OpenAI resource in the Azure Portal
+2. Deploy a GPT-4 model (recommended) or GPT-3.5-turbo
+3. Copy the endpoint URL and API key from the Azure Portal
-A comprehensive enterprise-grade Semantic Kernel application featuring multi-agent orchestration, advanced intelligence analysis, and deep integrations with GitHub and Jira for intelligent development workflow management.
+4. Set the deployment name to match your deployed modelhestration, advanced intelligence analysis, and deep integrations with GitHub and Jira for intelligent development workflow management.

 ## 🚀 Core Features